-Except for temporary nodes and/or the simplest of cluster configurations, Adaptive Computing recommends avoiding the use of the acl parameter, as this can lead to confusion about the root cause of jobs being unable to run.
+Except for temporary nodes and/or the simplest of cluster configurations, We recommend avoiding the use of the acl parameter, as this can lead to confusion about the root cause of jobs being unable to run.
 Use Moab reservations with user ACLs instead.